Units and Measurements

 Ratio

-Sometimes the ratio between dimensions is more important then the actually values.
+Sometimes, the ratio between dimensions is more important than the actual values.

 Grid {